solidocean007/sparkys-logistics/README.md

 * **Profile**: Tina coordinates booth setup for trade shows.
 Her job is to get event materials and displays from her company’s warehouse to venues on strict delivery windows.
 * **Needs**: A clean experience with estimated delivery times, optional email confirmations, and confidence that freight won’t be mishandled.
 * **Experience**: Tina uses the quote form a week in advance, sees the rate, and submits a request for a delivery from their regional staging warehouse to the convention center.
-She checks the box for "Driver can move freight to rear only" and adds a comment that the venue requires a specific arrival window.
+She adds a comment that the venue requires a specific arrival location and time.

 ### Example 4: Independent Furniture Retailer - "Jorge from Carolina Rustic Living"